-Update: There is a part #2 of the benchmark results.
+Update: There are newer benchmark results.

 This all began as a colleague of mine stated that Python was so damn slow for maths.
 Which really astonished me and made me check it out, as my father told me once that he was very satisfied with Python, as it was very maths oriented.

 The benchmarks here do not try to be complete, as they are showing the performance of the languages in one aspect, and mainly: loops, dynamic arrays with numbers, basic math operations.